AleksaMCode/AMx64/README.md

 </dl>

 ### Continuing and Stepping
 <p align="justify">Continuing means resuming file interpretation until your it completes normally.
 In contrast, stepping means executing just one more “step” of your interpreter, where “step” means one line of source code.
-Either when continuing or when stepping, interpreter may stop even sooner, due to a breakpoint.</p>
+When continuing, interpreter may stop even sooner, due to a breakpoint.</p>
 <dl>
   <dt><b>continue</b> or <b>c</b></dt>
   <dd>Continues interpretation until the end of the file or unitil it reaches the next breakpoint.</dd>